 I complain about wearing a mask when I’m out yet many of our Doctors and nurses wear a double mask, a shield, and sometimes a full hazmat suit.
 This year served as a surreal nightmare for many people who were in the thick of it all.
 If you did alright last year, good for you.
 There is no jealousy here, just reflection on so many people’s lives that truly needed a reboot in 2021.

-I’ve always turned to music and creating it when I needed a “do-over” or a start to healing.
+I’ve always turned to music and created it when I needed a “do-over” or a start to healing.
 I think many people find comfort in art and in music.
 We hear a song and it can transport us to a nostalgic time or a place where we were happy.
 My band, The Goldy lockS Band, did a cover of “Brave” by Sara Bareilles.
 We went back to the quiet, desolate, and depleted area the bomb went off at 4 am through an alleyway.
 The sound of silence could be heard as our guitarist Serge Droban joined me as we shot footage of “Brave” on the streets of 2nd Avenue.
 Shortly after, at 5 am drummer Rod Saylor set up a stripped-down drum kit in front of the “Nashville Strong” mural that stoically graces the Boston Commons building at 5 Points.
 “We drive by that sign and feel some inspiration for the new year and what it will bring so often.
 The band knew we needed to do a quick cameo in front of it to pay a tribute” – Serge Droban (Guitarist for the Goldy lockS Band).
 “I read the owner Matt Charette had the vision for the sign at 3:30 am, so we figured we’d rock out keeping with the middle of the night theme.
 Even though my hands were frozen solid the video turned out perfectly.
 We are getting an overwhelmingly positive response from it. – Rod Saylor (Drummer for the Goldy lockS Band).

 We are asking anyone reading this article to go to the following link and leave a YouTube comment listing someone they know to be “Brave.”
 Leave their name as a tribute.
 We thank our supporters and incredible Patreon Patrons for co-creating and funding this video.
 This art is also dedicated to you.